John Shorter Pty Ltd

 John Shorter Pty Ltd, commonly known as Shorters, was an Australian manufacturers’ importing agency company, best known as the Australasian agent for the British ceramics firms Royal Doulton and Mintons.
 John Shorter Pty Ltd remained the Doulton agents in Australia until 1979, when Royal Doulton Australia was established.
-The family and business were, through two generations, major donors to the Museum of Applied Arts and Sciences in Sydney.
+The family and business were, through two generations, major donors to the Museum of Applied Arts & Sciences in Sydney.

 Headquarters

 Shorter House at 193–195 Clarence Street, Sydney, was completed in 1938 at a cost of £26,000.
 The building has a frontage of 40 feet and a depth of 83 feet and is of reinforced concrete faced in warm colored textured brick.
 On opening, the company occupied the basement, fourth, fifth, and sixth floors.
 The Building was designed by Robertson, Marks, and McCreadie.

 Shorter family

 John Shorter was born in Staffordshire, England, in 1853 and came to Sydney in 1879 to install the Doulton display in the Garden Palace for the Sydney International Exhibition.
 He died on 30 January 1942.

 He married his New South Wales-born wife Emily Jane Shorter, née Butler, in 1883.
 She was an artist and bore Shorter seven children.

 Their first son, Arthur Shorter, was in born 1884 and was educated at Newington College (1898–1900).
-He worked for the family company and became a trustee of the Museum of Applied Arts and Sciences in Sydney.
+He worked for the family company and became a trustee of the Museum of Applied Arts & Sciences in Sydney.
 He died in 1957.

 Their first daughter, Lulu Shorter (born Lucie Emilie Shorter in 1887), was educated at the Wesleyan Ladies’ College and became a china painter and designer.
 The Powerhouse Museum has her work in its collection and the National Gallery of Australia hold her designs in pen-and-ink.
 She died aged 102 in 1989, having never married.